 “I loved the school.
 I learned a lot of things and really got my speed up,” he said.

 For as long as he can remember, Perine has been fascinated by cooking.

-The upscale restaurant where he works is located in the Short Hills mall and its entrees include dishes like lobster risotto, doubled stuffed shrimp, baked scrod and stuffed flounder.
+The upscale restaurant where he works is located in the Short Hills Mall and its entrees include dishes like lobster risotto, double stuffed shrimp, baked scrod and stuffed flounder.